screwdycrow/Funcron/README.md

 # Funcron
-A library to schedule function calls, for NodeJS and the browser,
+A library to schedule function calls, for NodeJS and the browser.

+## Important Notes
+To be honest, this is intented mostly for browser and client-side usage, as in node js and server enviroments, you might want to use other, more "stable" solutions, like cron jobs.
+Funcron is using timeouts to schedule its functions, and while in theory it should work for longer time period, circumstances might vary from system to system so there might be some problems.
+So do not use funcron for very long term task scheduling.
+By default Funcron is designed to be used on a 1-day time period, but you can easily bypass that by using hook events.

 ## Examples